kyma-project/cli/README.md

     ```bash
     go build -o ./bin/kyma -ldflags '-X github.com/kyma-incubator/kyma-cli/pkg/kyma/cmd.Version=1.5.0' ./cmd/kyma
     ```
-- `install cluster minikube`: Initializes minikube with a new cluster (replaces the `minikube.sh` script)
+- `prepare minikube`: Initializes minikube with a new cluster (replaces the `minikube.sh` script)
-- `install kyma`: Installs kyma to a cluster based on a release (replaces the `ìnstaller.sh` and `is-installed.sh` script)
+- `install`: Installs kyma to a cluster based on a release (replaces the `ìnstaller.sh` and `is-installed.sh` script)
-- `uninstall kyma`: Uninstalls all kyma related resources from a cluster
+- `uninstall`: Uninstalls all kyma related resources from a cluster
 - `completion`: Output shell completion code for bash.
+- `test`: Triggers and reports the tests for every Kyma module
 - `help`: Displays usage for the given command (e.g. `kyma help`, `kyma help status`, etc...)

 ## Usage